IngridKJ/momentum_balance_inertia/README.md

 dynamic momentum balance equation (elastic wave equation) can be solved.

 Specifically, this includes implementation of the Newmark time discretization scheme.
-The implementation is verified by convergence analysis using manufactured analytical solution.
-Every time the source code concerning the "core" implementation has been refactored, a convergence analysis is run prior to pushing - just in case.
+The implementation is verified by:
+* Convergence analysis using manufactured analytical solution

+In addition to this I have implemented some absorbing boundary conditions.
+They are/will be verified through:
+* Convergence analysis
+* Investigation of how energy is exiting the system as a wave is allowed to propagate out of the domain

 ## Models
 Models are found within the [models](./models/) directory: